RNGG1109/CSC-470-Creative-Project-/README.md

 This was my final project for my computer graphics class made with two others.

-This uses OpenGl so additional files are needed to run this code.
+This uses OpenGl so in order for this to work you need to download the freeglut and glew files.